-A retirement account is perhaps the one savings bucket where the time horizon is long enough that you can usually ride out market gyrations.
+Retirement is perhaps the one savings goal where the time horizon is long enough that you can usually ride out market volatility.

-Most experts say the only way long-term investors can achieve a comfortable retirement is to invest a certain percentage of their long-term savings bucket in equities.
+Most experts say the only way investors can achieve a comfortable retirement is to invest a percentage of their long-term savings in equities.

 “For retirement, you still need to believe in the stock market because you’re not going to make enough to outpace inflation otherwise,” Campbell says.